25 Best Maui Snorkeling Spots & Beach Guide

 Turtle Town is appropriately named for the abundance of sea turtles that rest and feed near this coral reef.
 The reef is extensive and spreads out in all directions.
 When you take a boat tour to Molokini Crater, Turtle Town is usually your second awesome snorkel site for the day!

-When you are exploring underwater at Turtle Town, you will definitely see Hawaiian green sea turtles.
+Whilst exploring underwater at Turtle Town, you will absolutely see Hawaiian green sea turtles.
 You will also see some beautiful fish including yellow tang, Achilles tang, chubs, saddleback wrasse, and sergeant majors.
 Also look for Moorish idol, the well-known Hawaiian state fish, and the fabulous parrotfish!

-Your boat crew will tell you the best ways to enter the water from the boat.
-They’ll also explain how to use the snorkel equipment and flotation devices provided, and they’ll be happy to answer any questions you may have.
+Your boat tour crew will advise the best ways to enter the water from the boat.
+They’ll also explain how to use the snorkel equipment and flotation devices provided, and they’ll be happy to answer any other questions you may have.

-Once you’re out of the water at Turtle Town and back on board the boat, rinse off with the freshwater shower, grab a snack and some drinks, and enjoy making more memories!
-We suggest the Malolo Molokini & Turtle Town snorkeling adventure for the best all around time.
+Once you’re out of the water at Turtle Town and back on board the boat, rinse off with the freshwater shower, grab a snack and some drinks, and enjoy making more magical memories!
+We suggest the Malolo Molokini & Turtle Town snorkeling adventure for the best all around experience.

 **Molokini Crater – Boat Access Only